-How Oasis' debut album transports one family man back to youthful days of warm lager, and teenage swagger...
+How Oasis' debut album transports me back to youthful days of warm lager, and teenage swagger...

-For 51 minutes and 57 seconds on Thursday night it was like I was a teenager again – I felt completely free, indestructible, without a care in the world and desperate to get my hands on a tambourine that’s been in the loft for far too long.
+For 51 minutes and 57 seconds on Thursday night (two years ago now – Ed) it was like I was a teenager again – I felt completely free, indestructible, without a care in the world and desperate to get my hands on a tambourine that’s been in the loft for far too long.

 A family man in his early thirties spending an ordinary evening at home, suddenly and unexpectedly transported back to the mid-90s and a marvelous misspent youth.

 I’m sure I wasn’t the only one who felt like that as Radio One DJ Zane Lowe dedicated his show to Oasis’ debut album Definitely Maybe, playing it in full and evoking dormant magical memories.